TheBevyFlock/bevy_simple_subsecond_system/readme.md

 - I did not test all possible ways in which systems can be used.
 Does piping work?
 Does `bevy_mod_debugdump` still work?
 Maybe.
 Let me know!
 - Only functions that exist when the app is launched are considered while hotpatching.
 This means that if you have a system `A` that calls a function `B`, changing `B` will only work at runtime if that function existed already when the app was launched.
-- Does nothing on Wasm.
-This is not a technical limitation, just something we didn't implement yet..

 ## Language Servers